magoo/Blockchain-Graveyard/advice.md

 This project was created to get your attention and point you to security resources.

-1. Protect key material
+1. Protect key material.
+Your servers will be accessed.
-2. Be defensive against application vulnerability
+2. Be defensive against application vulnerability.
+You will have bugs.
-3. Protect all authentication to your cloud infrastructure (2Fac, Strong + Unique Passwords)
+3. Protect all authentication to your cloud infrastructure (2Fac, Strong + Unique Passwords).
+Your employees will re-use passwords and bad guys will get them.
-4. Limit the exposure of funds with cold storage, HSMs, and Multi-Signature transactions
+4. Limit the exposure of funds with cold storage, HSMs, and Multi-Signature transactions.
-5. Design for collusion whenever possible
+5. Design for collusion whenever possible for sensitive or high value operations.

 If this seems intimidating, here's some advice!

 ### Bitcoin Specific Advice